 Preparation of this statement of financial condition requires management to make certain estimates and assumptions, the most important of which relate to the allowance for credit losses on receivables, discretionary compensation accruals, provisions for losses that may arise from litigation and regulatory proceedings (including governmental investigations), and provisions for losses that may arise from tax audits.
-These estimates and assumptions are based on the best available information but actual results could be materially different.
+These estimates and assumptions are based on the best available information, but actual results could be materially different.

-Financial Assets and Liabilities at Fair Value
+Financial Assets and Secured Financings at Fair Value

-Financial instruments owned are recorded at fair value.
+Financial instruments are recorded at fair value.
 The fair value of a financial instrument is the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-Financial assets are marked to bid prices and financial liabilities are marked to offer prices.
+The Company's financial assets and liabilities (i.e., secured financings) are marked to exchange-traded close prices.
 See Note 4 for further information about fair value measurements.